EricLBuehler/mistral.rs/mistralrs-pyo3/API.md

     - `xlora_model_id=None`: X-LoRA model
     - `chat_template=None`: Chat template literal or file.
     - `tokenizer_json=None`: Tokenizer json file.
+    - `tgt_non_granular_index=None`: Index of completion tokens to generate scalings up until.
+If this is 1, then there will be one completion token generated before it is cached.
+If this is set then the max running sequences will be set to 1.
 - `MixtralLoader`
     - `model_id`: Base model ID, or tokenizer ID if quantized model type.
     - `kind`: Model kind